 - Remove the foil and switch on broiler.
 Broil until the cheese is bubbly and browned, about 3 minutes.
 Watch carefully to not allow it to burn .
 Garnish with parsley and allow to cool slightly before serving..

-2. Your favorite melting cheese like Swiss or Gruyere can be substituted for the Monterey Jack.
+2. Melting cheese like Swiss or Gruyere can be substituted for the Monterey Jack.

 © Copyright Christine Mello for Must Love Home.
 We would love for you to share a link to this recipe but please do not copy/paste the recipe instructions to websites or social media.
 We are happy for you to share a photo with a link back to this website instead.